Gardens, (Green) Squares, and Parks in Paris

 A large open green space stretching from Les Invalides towards the river Seine, the Esplanade des Invalides is made up of large lawns surrounded by lime trees and offers spectacular views of Parisian monuments.
 It was created at the beginning of the 18th century and was the hotspot for major official events.

-Today, it is a vast green space from where one can see great views of the Golden Dome of Invalides, the Grand Palais, and the Alexandre III Bridge.
+Today, it is a vast green space from which one can enjoy great views of the Golden Dome of the Invalides, the Grand Palais, and the Alexandre III Bridge.

 Address: 129 Rue de Grenelle